Day Trip to Channel Islands National Park: Santa Cruz Island

 Kayak Around Santa Cruz Island and Explore Sea Caves

-If you would like to kayak during your day trip to Channel Islands National Park, Santa Cruz Island is a great place to kayak as there are many unique sea caves near Scorpion Anchorage.
+One of the best things to do while visiting Santa Cruz Island is to kayak and explore the sea caves.
+You will find many unique sea caves near Scorpion Anchorage, making Santa Cruz Island a unique place to kayak.
 Channel Islands Adventure Company offers kayak tours from 1 hour to 5 hours long where you can explore the sea caves, and in the longer tour even make it to Potato Harbor.
 The other option is you could bring your own kayak or rent a kayak from Channel Islands Kayak Center for the day and pay a fee to Island Packers to transport it for you.
 You would need to contact Island Packers ahead of time to make sure they have space to transport the Kayak.
-Bringing a Kayak with you to Santa Cruz Island would be the cheaper option but definitely more work on your part.
+Bringing a Kayak with you to Santa Cruz Island would be the cheaper option but definitely more effort to coordinate.

 Snorkel at Scorpion Anchorage, Santa Cruz Island

-Snorkeling is another fun activity you can do during your day on Santa Cruz Island.
+Snorkeling is another fun activity you can do on your Santa Cruz Island day trip.
 You can snorkel at Santa Cruz Island in Scorpion Anchorage on your own or with a guided tour.
-If you have your own snorkel gear you can bring it with you and snorkel off the rock beach at Scorpion Anchorage.
+I recommend purchasing your own snorkel gear ahead of the trip and bringing it with you so you can snorkel off the rock beach at Scorpion Anchorage.
 If you don’t have your own gear, you can rent snorkel gear from Channel Islands Adventure Company when you arrive at Santa Cruz or ahead of time on their website.
 They have a small store located about a 10 minute walk from the pier, past the restrooms and museum.
 From June to September Channel Islands Adventure Company also offers guided snorkeling tours on Saturdays and Sundays.
-The snorkel tour is significantly more expensive than renting the snorkel gear, so opt for snorkeling on your own to save money.
+The snorkel tour is significantly more expensive than buying or renting snorkel gear, so opt for snorkeling on your own if you are looking to save money.
 You can reserve snorkel gear or a snorkel tour and see the most updated prices on the Channel Islands Adventure Company website.

 Learn About Channel Islands National Park in the Museum

-There is a small museum on Santa Cruz Island, a short walk from the pier.
-This is an interesting museum to checkout if you have extra time.
+On your Channel Islands day trip don’t miss the museum where you can learn more about the Channel Islands.
 The museum walks you through how the Channel Islands were formed, the history of ranching in Santa Cruz, the different animals that adapted to the island, and the conservation efforts of the park today.
 Santa Cruz Island used to be one big ranch which provided food, hay, grain, pasture, sheep, cattle, wine and more.

-End your day trip to San Juan Island with a nice boat ride back to Ventura.
-Look for animals on your way back such as dolphins, whales (depending on the season), and birds.
-The captain will often point out animals if they see any and will stop the boat so everyone can watch.
+End your day trip to Santa Cruz Island with a nice boat ride back to Ventura.
+Look for animals on your way back such as dolphins, whales, and birds.
+The captain will point out animals that they spot and slow down the boat so everyone can see.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.